chadoliver/stretch-router/README.md

 like pads or other traces.)
 As a pleasant side effect, using topographic routing should also allow me to implement cool stuff like push-aside routing and auto-complete.

 ...
-Why isn't there anything in the repository?
+Why isn't there any code in the repository?
 -----------------------------------------------

 As part of my internship last summer I built a web application using fun new technologies like WebRTC and HTML5 APIs.